JoelMorrisey/JoelMorrisey/README.md

 ## About me
-I'm a recent graduate of a Bachelor of Information Technology, majoring in software technology.
+I'm have a Bachelor of Information Technology, majoring in software technology.
+I work as a Sytems/Devops/Software engineer.

-I have experience in various languages including Java, JavaScript, C and Python.
+I have experience in various languages including Java, JavaScript, C, Golang and Python.
 While being proficient in these languages, I constantly look for opportunities to leverage these skills in acquiring additional proficiency in other new languages.